aplteam/Tatin/README.md

 Once you've installed the Tatin client you have access to <https://tatin.dev>, the principle Tatin server.

 However, you might find it useful to run your own Tatin server.
-For example, all packages used within a company could be served by a Tatin Server.
+For example, all packages used within a company could be served by a Tatin Server within your company LAN.

-You may also keep a local Registry on yoiur own machine, for example for development work.
+You may also keep a local Registry on your own machine, for example for development work.